srikanthonl/ngx-braintree/README.md

         }

 **createPurchaseURL** – is **YOUR** server-side API POST URL.
-This is YOUR server-side API POST method which is called when the user clicks Pay. **ngx-braintree** will post the payment method nonce to the URL you provide through which you process the payment from your server and return the response. **ngx-braintree** posts the nonce to the URL you provide, in the following format:
+This is YOUR server-side API POST method which is called when the user clicks Pay. **ngx-braintree** will post the payment method nonce to the URL you provide through which you process the payment from your server and return the response. **ngx-braintree** posts the nonce and the chargeAmount, to the URL you provide, in the following format:

-	{"nonce":"3252291f-b6fd-0f73-2a58-251a90d10221"}
+	{"nonce":"d7438dd5-7f14-0b2a-7a6f-f3c83d43b5b7","chargeAmount":55.55}

 **It is important for your POST API method to be able to receive and read the above response to successfully handle the purchase.**